Northern Buckeye Conference: 2020s

-In August 2020, Elmwood announced they had received a formal invitation from the Blanchard Valley Conference and was seriously looking at the opportunity.
+In August 2020, Elmwood announced they had received a formal invitation from the Blanchard Valley Conference and were seriously looking at the opportunity.
 However, no immediate plans were announced to leave the Northern Buckeye Conference.
-Ultimately, on February 8, 2021, multiple sources confirmed the Elmwood Local Schools board unanimously approved that the Elmwood Royals would leave the NBC and join the Blanchard Valley Conference in the 2023-2024 school year or sooner.
+Ultimately, on February 8, 2021, the Elmwood Local Schools board unanimously approved that the Elmwood Royals would leave the NBC and join the Blanchard Valley Conference in the 2023-2024 school year.

 On March 22, 2021, the school board at Maumee voted unanimously to leave the NLL and join the Northern Buckeye Conference no later than the 2023-24 school year as a replacement for Elmwood, following their departure to Blanchard Valley Conference.

 On May 20, 2021, Woodmore's school board announced they were going to accept the Sandusky Bay Conference's invitation to join their league for the 2023-24 school year.
-It is speculated that Woodmore will leave the NBC to play in the SBC's River Division with schools of similar enrollment size.
+Woodmore joined the SBC's River Division with schools of similar enrollment size.

 On May 26, 2021, the school board at Oak Harbor announced they would be leaving the SBC and accepting the NBC's invitation to replace Woodmore.